Pedigree Petfoods and Heinz extortion campaign

-The Pedigree Petfoods and Heinz extortion campaign, also known as the Pedigree Chum dog food and Heinz extortion campaign, was an extortion attempt against Pedigree Petfoods and Heinz, during which an extortionist contaminated tins of dog and baby food.
+In the late 1980s, an extortion attempt against Pedigree Petfoods and Heinz began, during which an extortionist contaminated tins of dog and baby food in the United Kingdom.
 Pedigree was advised by police to pay limited sums to the extortionist, while ATMs were put under surveillance.
 Heinz lost millions in sales and eventually offered a £100,000 reward for clues, which the extortionist attempted to collect.
 However, he was arrested at an ATM while trying to cash the reward, where police discovered the extortionist was former Metropolitan Police Detective Sergeant Rodney Whitchelo.

 Whitchelo was found guilty on six counts of blackmail, two counts each of contaminating food products and attempting to obtain property by deception, as well as one count of making a threat to kill, and was sentenced to 17 years of imprisonment.

 Rodney Whitchelo

 Whitchelo was born in Hackney, London, in 1947.
 He attended Hackney Secondary Modern, before starting his first job with the Johnson Matthey chemical firm in Hatton Garden.

 In 1976, Whitchelo enrolled in the Metropolitan Police, completing training at Hendon Police College.
 He became a qualified armed officer and later was promoted to Detective Sergeant.

 In July 1986, Whitchelo was working in East London and attending a training school for detectives at the Derbyshire Constabulary.
 It was during this time that he heard a lecture on the emergence of a new type of terrorist, known as the "consumer terrorist."
 These individuals would target large companies, demanding ransom money that was significantly lower than the potential loss of profits resulting from consumers avoiding their products due to fears of tampering.
 The challenge for these extortionists lay in collecting the ransom money, as it necessitated their presence at a specific location and time to claim the funds.
 The lecturer noted that Whitchelo displayed an unusual interest in the subject matter during the lecture.

 Whitchelo finished his policing career with the Criminal Investigation Department at Hackney.
 On the grounds of ill health and as a result of his asthma, Whitchelo took early retirement after 13 years with the Metropolitan Police.
 He left with a commendation for exemplary conduct.
 While working for the police, Whitchelo had started a side business as a computer firm, which had not been successful and resulted in some debt.